‘The Andy Griffith Show’ actress Maggie Peterson passes away at 81

-A post to Peterson’s Facebook page says the 81-year-old passed away in her sleep Sunday surrounded by family.
+Peterson’s Facebook page post says the 81-year-old passed away in her sleep Sunday, surrounded by family.
 Peterson’s health had taken a “turn for the worse after the death of her husband Gus [Mancuso].”
-He died of Alzheimer’s disease last year, according to the Associated Press.
+According to the Associated Press, he died of Alzheimer’s disease last year.

 In one episode of the show, Charlene fell for Sheriff Andy Taylor.